Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 Note 1: We only use the attribute sqlx::FromRow at the Users object.
 This is because we never retrieve a partially created or updated user.

-Note 2: For “complex” (or custom) queries, we simply have a queries/... folder in which we create a struct that corresponds to the result of the query.
+Note 2: For “complex” (or custom) queries, we have a queries/... folder in which we create a struct that corresponds to the result of the query.
 This gives us a lot of flexibility and clarity.

 for name, value in my_struct.fields() {